1925 German presidential election: Electoral system

-During the Weimar Republic, the law provided for a modified two-round system, such that if no candidate received an absolute majority of votes (i.e. more than half) in the first round of a presidential election then a second ballot would occur in which the candidate with a plurality of votes would be deemed elected.
-It was permitted for a group to nominate an alternative candidate in the second round.
+The Weimar Republic used a modified two-round system for the election of the president.
+If no candidate received an absolute majority of votes in the first round, a second ballot would take place in which the candidate with a plurality of votes would be elected.
+There was no prohibition against a candidate who had not run in the first round being nominated for the second.